theNewDynamic/oregonsadventurecoast.com/content/adventure/running.md

 If you have ever wanted to take to the trails at Whiskey Run, but not on a mountain bike, this is your chance!
 The South Coast Running Club invites runners for this one-of-a-kind run through our now famous, world-class, single-track mountain biking trail system - cordoned off specifically for runners for this race.
 Run this World-Class Single-Track Mountain Biking Trail - Rolling, Smooth, and Oh So Loamy!

 {{< spacer 60 >}}

+If you're curious about other races happening in our area, the <a target="_blank" rel="noopener" href="https://southcoastrunningclub.org/calendar/">South Coast Running Club's calendar</a> is your go-to resource.
+It's packed with exciting events that'll keep you on your toes and connected with fellow running enthusiasts!

 ### Stride & Supply: Lace Up with Our Running Club and Gear Shop